NixOS/nix.dev/source/tutorials/cross-compilation.md

 # Cross compilation

 When compiling code, we can distinguish between the **build platform**, where the executable is *built*, and the **host platform**, where the compiled executable *runs*. [^id3]

 **Native compilation** is the special case where those two platforms are the same.
 **Cross compilation** is the general case where those two platforms are not.

-Cross compilation needed when the host platform has limited resources (such as CPU) or when it's not easily accessible for development.
+Cross compilation is needed when the host platform has limited resources (such as CPU) or when it's not easily accessible for development.

 The `nixpkgs` package collection has world-class support for cross compilation, after many years of hard work by the Nix community.

 [^id3]: Terminology for cross compilation platforms differs between build systems.
     We have chosen to follow